pfdubois/BridgeBidding/source/MinorOpenings.rst

     ♣KQJ42

 Partner opens 1♦.
 You have a competitive hand with 8 HCP.
 You'd like to bid 2♣, but that's out.
-So you look for the longest suit amongst the ones that can be bid at the one level.
+So you look for the longest suit among the ones that can be bid at the one level.
 That's spades, so you reply 1♠.

 Now change the hand to::